beamzer/NostalgieFoon/README.md

 ![draaischijf](https://github.com/beamzer/PTT-Tafeltjes-Telefoon/blob/master/foto/img_0844.gif)

 ## Connections

-For W65 (this is basically a T65 rotary phone, but wall mounted) with the ZeroPi and Adafruit SpeakerBonnet which uses GPIO 18,19 en 21, see:
+For W65 (this is basically a T65 rotary phone, but wall mounted) with the ZeroPi and Adafruit SpeakerBonnet which uses GPIO 18, 19 and 21, see:
 [SpeakerBonnet pinouts](https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/pinouts)

 Connect the Right-Out channel to the horn speaker

 rotary dial (Red and Yellow) connect to GPIO 23 and the other to GND